Send In The Clowns – Redux

 Oh, and Lindburgh and Michael were so quick to address their proponents when seeking support on their Facebook page.
 I noticed that, as of Monday, they had not taken the time to thank anyone, least of all the pandering city council that voted in their favor.
 Oh well, I’m sure the next campaign fundraiser is on them.

 Posted on August 27, 2013, in Local Government, politics, Tustin City Council, Tustin Police Department and tagged al murray, City Council Agenda, conditional use permit, conspiracy theories, Elizabeth Binsack, ethics in government, john nielsen, Old Town Tustin, planning commission, wilcox manor.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Send In The Clowns – Redux.